edcarp/python-novice-esces/_episodes/02-numpy.md

 > to tell Python to go and do something for us.
 {: .callout}

-Let's use three other NumPy functions to get some descriptive values about the waveheights.
+Let's use three other NumPy functions to get some descriptive values about the wave heights.
 We'll also use multiple assignment, a convenient Python feature that will enable us to do this all in one line.